 Next on the list is stevia, a natural sweetener made from the leaves of the stevia plant (7).
 Unlike honey, it has zero calories and carbs and has been used as a sweetener for centuries.
 It is also great for diabetics or people following the keto diet because of its low glycemic index.

-Research suggests that stevia is up to 300 times sweeter than sugar and honey, so you only need a little bit to sweeten your food.
+Stevia is up to 300 times sweeter than sugar and honey, so you only need a little bit to sweeten your food.
 Consequently, because it doesn’t contain any calories, it can actually help with weight loss.

 Xylitol is another natural sweetener that many people on the keto diet use in place of honey.
 It’s a sugar alcohol that is found naturally in plants and fruits, but it can also be made from corn cobs or birch wood (4).

 Unlike sugar, Xylitol has a low glycemic index and contains only 2.4 calories per gram.
-It is also said to have some health benefits, such as helping with tooth decay and improving gut health.
+It is also said to have some health benefits, such as preventing tooth decay and improving gut health.
 The downside is that it can cause digestive issues for some people, so if you’re experiencing any abdominal discomfort after consuming Xylitol, then it might be best to avoid it.

 Third on the list is erythritol, another sugar alcohol that is commonly used as a sweetener on the keto diet.
 Like Xylitol, it has nearly zero calories and a low glycemic index.
 It also has a slightly lower sweetening power than sugar, so you may need to use more of it compared to other sweeteners (2).